-Can Surgery cure diabetes?
+Can Surgery Cure Diabetes?

 Yes!
 Diabetes surgery is the most effective cure for diabetes, and one could stop taking all medications.

-What Surgery is Available For Diabetes?
+What Surgery Is Available For Diabetes?

-Bariatric surgery is a minimally invasive approach for treating diabetes and works by controlling how much sugar is in the blood.
+Bariatric surgery is a minimally invasive approach to treating diabetes and works by controlling how much sugar is in the blood.
 There is two bariatric surgery for diabetes types, namely gastric bypass and gastric sleeve.

 Can Type 1 Diabetics Have Surgery?

 Young patients affected by type 1 diabetes can undergo Surgery with minimal risk.
-However, health care providers should be very familiar with the management of type 1 diabetes.
+However, healthcare providers should be very familiar with the management of type 1 diabetes.